Collette Tayler: Career

 While an academic at the Queensland University of Technology Tayler was co-author of the OECD Thematic Report on Early Childhood Education and Care across 20 countries, titled Starting Strong II: Early Childhood Education and Care (2006).

-She was selected as a participant in the Australia 2020 Summit in 2008, contributing to the Productivity Agenda (education, skills, training, science and innovation).
+She was selected as a participant in the Australia 2020 Summit in 2008, contributing to the Productivity Agenda (covering education, skills, training, science and innovation).

-Tayler was the Chief Investigator of the longitudinal E4Kids study, tracking the quality of Early Childhood education and care programs, and the learning and development of children.
-The findings of her research influenced the direction of Early Childhood policy and leadership, and fed into early years policy and strategy, including Australia's National Quality Framework.
+Tayler was the Chief Investigator of the longitudinal E4Kids study, tracking the quality of early childhood education and care programs, and the learning and development of children.
+The findings of her research influenced the direction of early childhood policy and leadership, and fed into early years policy and strategy, including Australia's National Quality Framework.

 In her role as a teacher and administrator she had a significant impact on the training of early childhood professionals.

 Recognition

-A scholarship in Tayler's name supports young Indigenous Australian students studying the Master of Teaching at The University of Melbourne.
+A scholarship in Tayler's name supports young Indigenous Australian students studying the Master of Teaching at the University of Melbourne.
 It was established to "recognise Indigenous Australians, and to support students in endeavours that promote excellent teaching of young Indigenous children, educational leadership and close collaboration with Indigenous leaders and/or communities".

 In 2018, Tayler was inducted posthumously into the Victorian Honour Roll of Women.
 The Victorian Department of Education and Training’s Collette Tayler Excellence in Educational Leadership Award was established to recognise “an early childhood service or early years management organisation that has significantly improved learning and teaching practices over the past 18 months”.